bwsw/cloudstack-ui/docs/source/CSUI-Accounts.rst

 .. figure:: _static/Accounts_OpenCreateForm.png

-By clicking "Create" |create icon| in the bottom-left corner you will open a form where the following fields should be completed:
+By clicking "Create" |create icon| in the bottom-right corner you will open a form where the following fields should be completed:

 .. note:: Required fields are marked with asterisks (*).